Victim programs heal, allow survivors to seek justice

-It was Jacobus’ reconciliation with his German captors that inspired Jacques’ belief in the merits of restorative justice, which became a foundation for the GRIP (Guiding Rage Into Power) Training Institute he founded.
+It was Jacobus’ reconciliation with his German captors that inspired Jacques’ belief in the merits of restorative justice.
+This became a foundation for the GRIP (Guiding Rage Into Power) Training Institute he founded.
 The program operates victim impact classes and coursework for CDCR’s Division of Rehabilitative Programs (DRP), funded by its Innovative Programming Grants (IPG).

 GRIP teaches CDCR students to stop and transform their violence, develop emotional intelligence, cultivate mindfulness and understand victim impact.
 The program welcomes victims and survivors of crime to visit the class, tell their story and answer questions from participants.

-In Avenal State Prison (ASP), a group of mothers who lost their sons in gang-related crime (Mothers with a Message) share the impact of crime on their families in powerful group dialogues.
+In Avenal State Prison (ASP), mothers who lost their sons in gang-related crime (Mothers with a Message) discuss the impact of crime on their families.
 It’s one of the more moving moments you will find in rehabilitation-enabled curriculum.

-“I thought I was going there to see what I could give them, but they actually did something for me because my heart was in a lot of pain, and they offered me a little bit of a peace,” Bevelynn Bravo of Mothers with a Message told KPBS in 2019.
+“I thought I was going there to see what I could give them.
+Actually, they did something for me because my heart was in a lot of pain.
+They offered me a little bit of a peace,” Bevelynn Bravo of Mothers with a Message told KPBS in 2019.
 “And it just heals your heart.”

 “Victims have a need to be in a dialogue,” Jacques explained.
-“It’s not to find closure, and it’s not for everyone, but for a certain amount of people, it engages a bond between victims and offenders that allows for healing to take place.”
+“It’s not to find closure, and it’s not for everyone.
+But, for certain people, it engages a bond between victims and offenders that allows healing to take place.”